Kerry Marx: Early life, education, and career

+Opry Band membership and later work

+Amidst concerns about declining Opry participation by high-profile members, newly promoted Grand Ole Opry director Pete Fisher fired five members of the Opry Band, and brought on Marx, as well as fiddler Hoot Hester, and drummer John Gardner.
+The new lineup, with Marx as staff guitarist, debuted in January 2000, and was well-received, with a 2001 review of the Grand Ole Opry house band noting that "pianist Tim Atwood and guitarist Kerry Marx play with rare taste, feel, and soul".

-Marx has performed and composed for major networks, most notably for the Lionel Richie Special (2012), Hannah Montana, American Music Awards (2005–2017), Billboard Music Awards (20012–2022), Academy of Country Music Awards (2003–2022), CMA Christmas (2012–2019), Country Music Association (CMA) Awards (2011-2021, 1992 Rock & Roll Hall of Fame Induction Ceremony, and the 1985 Grammy Awards.
+Concurrently with his work on the Opry Band, Marx has performed and composed for major networks, most notably for the Lionel Richie Special (2012), Hannah Montana, American Music Awards (2005–2017), Billboard Music Awards (20012–2022), Academy of Country Music Awards (2003–2022), CMA Christmas (2012–2019), Country Music Association (CMA) Awards (2011–2021, 1992 Rock & Roll Hall of Fame Induction Ceremony, and the 1985 Grammy Awards.
 Working with Lynda Carter, Marx also performed original music for the 2015 video game, Fallout 4.
+In 2017, for former state trooper Michael Luster's tribute song for fallen military members and first responders, Kerry assembled a group of session musicians who had worked with numerous famous performers.
 In 2020, he performed on a Christmas project for sisters Kandy Isley and Kim Johnson.
 In February 2021, Marx was one of four members of the Opry house band brought into Daywind Studios in Hendersonville, Tennessee, as an electric guitarist on the Darin & Brooke Aldridge song, "Grand Ole Circle".

+Beginning in 2023, Marx has also been a member of The Tennessee Four, a group formed to celebrate the legacy of Johnny Cash.
+The ensemble features Cash's grandson, Thomas Gabriel, along with veteran musicians who performed with Cash during his career, including Marx on guitar, Paul Leim on drums, and Dave Roe on bass.
+Marx also featured on several songs for the 2024 album, Songwriter, containing previously unreleased Johnny Cash recordings.

 In March 2023, Marx was inducted into the South Carolina Entertainment & Music Hall of Fame for his music career, and in May 2023, Marx toured with Don McLean in Australia.
-In November 2024, Marx played with Josh Rawlings while sailing the Raja Ampat Archipelago in Indonesia.
-According to Joe Glaser, these performances included several improvisational moments that "changed music in ways that will not be understood for millennia".
+In March 2024, Marx performed in a career retrospective with then 89-year-old Johnny Mathis, and later that month was announced as the featured entertainer for the 2024 South Carolina Entertainment & Music Hall of Fame Induction Ceremony.
+In May 2025, Marx performed with then 90-year-old trumpeter Herb Alpert.

+As of 2011, Marx played Schenk guitars, handcrafted by Silverdale, Washington, engineer and guitar maker Rod Schenk.
+Over the course of his career, Marx came up with four points to convey to musicians trying to succeed in the industry: be realistic in self-assessing your ability; avoid taking jobs that take time away from your career; be pleasant and friendly; and "Don't go away!"